Entanglement generation in a quantum network with finite quantum memory lifetime: Abstract

 \section{Abstract}

-We simulate entanglement sharing between two end-nodes of a quantum network using SeQUeNCe, an open-source simulation package for quantum networks.
+We simulate entanglement sharing between two end-nodes of a linear chain quantum network using SeQUeNCe, an open-source simulation package for quantum networks.
 Our focus is on the rate of entanglement generation between the end-nodes with many repeaters with a finite quantum memory lifetime.
-Our findings demonstrate that the performance of quantum connection depends highly on the entanglement management protocol scheduling entanglement generation and swapping, resulting in the final end-to-end entanglement.
-Numerical and analytical simulations show limits of connection performance for a given number of repeaters involved, memory lifetimes for a given distance between the end nodes, and an entanglement management protocol.
+Numerical and analytical simulations show limits of connection performance for a given number of repeaters involved, memory lifetimes, the distance between the end-nodes, and an entanglement management protocol.
+Our findings demonstrate that the performance of quantum connection depends highly on the entanglement management protocol, which schedules entanglement generation and swapping, resulting in the final end-to-end entanglement.